PURPOSE and GOALS

 Specifically, I would like to concentrate on gathering and posting "real world" scenarios, which are memorialized in official federal and state court documents, as well as news media reports.
 When an employer wants to educate themself as to the pitfalls lurking in the "real world", there is no substitute for actual lawsuits which describe actual scenarios which led employers to being sued by one of their Jehovah's Witness employees.
-Currently, this website summarizes or discusses in varying degrees approximately 750 Jehovah's Witnesses related cases and incidents -- including civil court cases, criminal court cases, threatened lawsuits, complaints filed with various governmental agencies, media reports, other miscellaneous memorializations, and historical background cases.
+Currently, this website summarizes or discusses in varying degrees over 900 Jehovah's Witnesses related cases and incidents -- including civil court cases, criminal court cases, threatened lawsuits, complaints filed with various governmental agencies, media reports, other miscellaneous memorializations, and historical background cases.

 The goals and beneficiaries should be obvious.
 A better educated and more informed employer is less likely to violate the civil rights of a Jehovah's Witness employee, thus, is less likely to end up embroiled in a nasty lawsuit which will drain the employer's time and money.
 The end result should be happy employees and happy employers, who each work together to make happy customers.